slcp/stryker-runner/README.md

 ## Extension Settings

-Stryker Runner will work out of the box but there a few configurations that you may want to take advantage of:
+Stryker Runner will work out of the box but there are a few configurations that you may want to take advantage of:

 | Command                          | Description                                                                                                                                                                                        |
 | -------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |